mwolfson/GenAIResources/README.md

 ```text
 The most realistic Text to Speech and Voice Cloning software.
 ElevenLabs brings the most compelling, rich and lifelike voices to creators and publishers seeking the ultimate tools for storytelling.
 ```

-### Customize ChatGPT with unique style guide

-Setup ChatGPT to respond in a way that matches your writing style/voice.

-First: write your brand’s style guide (use the: [Zapier Style Guide ](https://zapier.com/blog/style-guide) tutorial).

-Must haves:
-* Company’s values and missions.
-* Brand’s voice and tone.
-* Who you're speaking to.
-* Must-follow grammar rules.
-* 10+ examples of great content (for each content category).

-Second: upload your style guide to ChatGPT custom instructions:

-1. Go to ChatGPT,
-1. Custom instructions
-   * Answer box #1 with everything brand-related
-   * Answer box #2 with everything writing-related.
-1. Toggle on “Enable for new chats”.
-1. Save it all up.
-1. You can now instruct ChatGPT to write something fresh or feed it a content draft to finesse in your voice.

 ## Resources